ycjing/Neural-Style-Transfer-Papers/README.md

 # Neural-Style-Transfer-Papers <img class="emoji" alt=":art:" height="30" width="30" src="https://assets-cdn.github.com/images/icons/emoji/unicode/1f3a8.png">
 Selected papers, corresponding codes and pre-trained models in our review paper "**[Neural Style Transfer: A Review](https://arxiv.org/abs/1705.04058)**"

+The corresponding OSF repository can be found at: https://osf.io/f8tu4/.

 *If I missed your paper in this review, please email me or just pull a request here.
 I am more than happy to add it.
 Thanks!*

 #### [**The following content will be updated soon after the revision of our manuscript.**]